 1/ Did you know that a 1 GW offshore wind farm is as powerful as a nuclear plant unit?

 Offshore wind turbines often have very high masts and are installed at a distance from coasts, where wind is both stronger and more consistent than on land.
 The result?
 The wind turbine will produce much more than if it was on land.
-Offshore wind turbines power can also reach 15 MW – much more than their onshore counterparts, which in turn have an installed capacity between 2 and 7 MW*.
+Offshore wind turbines power can also reach 15 MW – much more than their onshore counterparts, which in turn have an installed capacity between 2 and 5 MW* (the nominal power is constantly increasing).
 As such, in the United-Kingdom, an extraordinarily-large park – 280 wind turbines nearly 30 times more powerful than those in Denmark in 1991 – located at more than 120 kilometres from the coast will allow to produce as much electricity as a nuclear plant with several reactors by 2026.

 2/ Fixed or floating wind turbines?
 A question that runs deep…